 I recently put both to the test on a 16-inch Alexander Arms AR in 6.5mm Grendel.
 While a fantastic general purpose carbine, I was interested to see if I could make it a bit more controllable.
 Initially I tried a muzzle brake, but after testing it in low-light conditions I quickly replaced it with AAC's fantastic Black Out flash suppressor.

-After seeing the GL-Shock stock at a trade show earlier this year, I decided to give it a try.
+After seeing the GL-Shock stock at a trade show, I decided to give it a try.
 Manufactured by FAB Defense in Israel it is a drop-in replacement for a standard collapsible M4 carbine-type stock, but with a twist.
 Unlike a conventional stock the GL-Shock has a built-in spring-powered shock absorber.
 This allows the receiver extension to recoil under spring tension approximately half an inch inside the stock.

 An interesting design, it does much more than you would initially suspect.
 Its heavier (7.1 ounces) weight causes a slight delay in bolt unlock timing that provides extra time for the swelled case to release its grip on the chamber wall.
 This aids extraction.
 The rearward movement of the bolt, carrier and buffer is also slowed due to the increased weight.

 When the MGI buffer strikes the rear of the receiver extension, its mechanical plunger propels the internal tungsten weights forward.
 These contact the rearward-moving buffer body internally and cause a cancellation of the rearward movement just prior to bottoming out.
 The masses then come to a complete stop, eliminating much of the felt recoil that would otherwise be transmitted to the shooter.